Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 Untracked Area
 Tracking
 vim
-Less

 ## Format

-The goal of this lesson is to learn how to build commits in git.
+The goal of this lesson is to learn how to build commits in Git.
 However, there is plenty of information to consider before that.

-This lesson is organized into four sections: We'll learn about...
+This lesson is organized into three sections: We'll learn about...

 1. more details about what commits are
 1. the overall process of making a commit
 1. the steps to take to make a commit
-1. how to review commits, and review commit history

 ## How Do We See Differences in Code?